Ten recommendations for advancing Nepali migrants’ safety and well-being

 In September 2023, IREX’s Navigator program met with our partners READ Nepal and People Forum for Human Rights (People Forum) in Nepal to collaborate on how to support safe migration of Nepali workers.
 During the meeting, IREX, READ Nepal, and People Forum identified several local- and national-level recommendations that align with IREX’s First Mile approach, which seeks to mitigate many of the potential risks and harm prospective migrants face before they migrate.

-Why Safer Migration in Nepal is Needed
+Why safer migration in Nepal is needed

 A common refrain across the communities that the Navigator team visited in Nepal was: “Every family has at least one [family member working in another country].”
 But this isn’t just anecdotal.
 According to Nepal’s 2021 National Census, over 21 million Nepalis are living abroad (principally in Malaysia and the Gulf states), and KNOMAD found that more than 20% of Nepal's 2022 GDP was generated by Nepali citizens working abroad (i.e., remittances).
 Because migration impacts everything from individuals’ education levels to the local and national economies, safe migration is a pressing social, economic, and political issue.